altlimit/gauth/README.md

     Owner bool    `json:"owner"`
     Roles []int64 `json:"role_ids"`
 }
+// Default behaviour of CreateAccessToken is it checks cid against current request cid, you can access the *http.Request
-func (ap *accountProvider) CreateAccessToken(ctx context.Context, uid string, cid string) (interface{}, error) {
+// from context under RequestKey if needed. func (ap *accountProvider) CreateAccessToken(ctx context.Context, uid string, cid string) (interface{}, error) {
 	// We return any kind of permission that this user ID have, cid here is provided also but not necessarily needed.
     // without implementing this your grants will simply be "access"